wealthkernel/api-documentation-guides/docs/due-diligence/Basics.md

     - Adverse media
     - Legal and regulatory warnings

 Note that material information does not have a particular status to update.
-If your KYC provider or integration confirms a match for material information, you must contact us.
+If you become aware of some material information that should disbar a party from investing, you must contact us.

 ## Due diligence summary